Burglary Providing the Counsel and Defense Your Future Deserves.

 We start every client relationship with a free consultation, providing you with:

-- Personalized explanations: We'll thoroughly review what your charges mean in plain language and answer all your questions about what to expect moving forward.
+• Personalized explanations: We'll thoroughly review what your charges mean in plain language and answer all your questions about what to expect moving forward.

-- Strategic planning: We'll identify every possible issue in how the police or prosecution handled your case.
+• Strategic planning: We'll identify every possible issue in how the police or prosecution handled your case.
 Any mistake could significantly impact the outcome of your case, so you can expect us to conduct thorough investigations and research as we progress through this phase of the process.

-Local Court Process & What to Expect
+Local Court Process and What to Expect in Waterbury Burglary Cases

 Connecticut law defines burglary as entering or remaining in a building without permission, with the intent to commit a crime.
 The severity of the charge depends on the type of location and whether force or weapons were involved.
 Conviction can bring jail time, probation, fines, and lasting effects on job and housing opportunities.